 The anonymity of the internet can often be used as a mask behind which those who are intent on infringing the rights of others can do so while considering themselves beyond exposure.
 This may arise whether it is in the context of damaging a business, infringing intellectual property rights, defamation or online harassment.
 Anonymity is not an absolute right and it has been curtailed by the law where for instance the public interest requires it.
-The legal remedies available to persons whose rights have been infringed can unmask these so called keyboard warriors setting aside their anonymity and providing legal redress to those whose rights have been infringed.
+Internet law sets out a number of legal remedies which are available to persons whose rights have been infringed can unmask these so-called keyboard warriors.
+Internet law can assist in setting aside a person’s anonymity and provide legal redress to those whose rights have been infringed.

 “If through no fault of his own a person gets mixed up in the tortious acts of others so as to facilitate their wrongdoing he may incur no personal liability but he comes under a duty to assist the person who has been wronged by giving him full information and disclosing the identity of the wrongdoers”.

 As such a Norwich Pharmacal order when granted directs a party who can reveal the identity of a person who is infringing the rights of others, to divulge the identity of the rights infringer to the rights holder.
 This order has been adapted to meet the needs of the digital age and can be applied broadly in the context of online activity.
 The order can be sought in instances of online defamation, the infringement of intellectual property rights and online harassment to name but a few.

 Recent Case Law